nesquena/gitdocs/README.md

 This allows any git repo to be used as a collaborative task list, file share, or wiki for a team.
 Supports a web front-end allowing each repo to be accessed through your browser.

-**Note:** Gitdocs uses [joshbuddy-guard](https://github.com/joshbuddy/guard) for file system monitoring.
-This means that gitdocs works on Mac OSX, Linux and Windows.
-That being said, we have only currently tested on Mac OSX and our notifications are still mac-only.
-Stay tuned.
+**Note:** Gitdocs has been tested on multiple unix systems including Mac OSX and Ubuntu.
+Windows support is half-baked but we plan to tackle that in a release shortly.

 ## Why?